mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Tilt sensor neutral vertical position: Set tilt rest position on z axis.

 -Tilt as analog: Enable to use tilt sensor as analog device, disable to use as digital.

+-Touch anywhere: Enable to tap anywhere on screen to fire.
+First finger is main fire.
+Second finger when first finger is pressed is alternate fire

 -Scaling Mode: